blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 The Producer generates data that must be associated with a user anonymously (without using his address) so that only the user knows that the data belongs to him.
 The user owns his address but must never reveal it.
-Through the smart contract, the user generates an ID (a hash of its address combined with a nonce of your choice).
+Through the smart contract, the user generates an ID (a hash of its address "salted" with a nonce long as desired).
 The user communicates off-chain the ID to the Producer.
 The Producer will associate on-chain the produced data with the user ID.

 The user will always be able to read the data by reconstructing the ID via the nonce and without a transaction being validated in blockchain.
+The manufacturer will be able to access all data stored in the contract anonymously.

-The manufacturer will be able to access all data anonymously.
+NOTE: A possible attacker can obtain the data of a user if he knows his address and nonces.

 In this use case, we define two actors: User, Producer